jaanli/nomen/README.md

 # nomen
-Lightweight configuration with command line flags.
+[Nomen](https://en.wikipedia.org/wiki/Nomen_nudum) or _nomen nudum_ means _naked name_ in taxonomy.
+The goal of this package is to provide python programs with highly-readable, minimalist configuration and command line flags based on YAML syntax.

 Define a configuration with YAML syntax and any environment variables: